 Positive praise is not a problem.
 Constant positive praise is a problem, and here’s why: There is no reflection or transition to reality, and parents end up working harder at their child’s esteem…than the child does.

 In reality, children become adolescents, who become adults.
 In those years, we must all learn to ‘esteem’ ourselves for our efforts in order to find happiness, OR we lack confidence and find ourselves week and dependent upon the input of others.
 We wrap our sense of how we feel about ourselves around the opinions of others.
 This is absolutely critical to understand!

-The constant praise and verbal support from parents becomes a liability.
+The constant praise and verbal support from parents become a liability.
 Why?
-Because the child is ‘conditioned’ to have the external world ‘argue’ for his competency, his worthiness and his esteem.
+Because the child is ‘conditioned’ to have the external world ‘argue’ for his competency, his worthiness, and his esteem.
 For many (not all), children in these homes learn to argue against their parents, often taking the position of “I’m stupid” or “I can’t” or “It’s too hard.”
 In other words, they fight against the constant praise and argue for their weakness. . . not their strengths.

 In such situations, Mom or Dad often throw even MORE ENERGY into the positive reinforcement, and we see the children fighting even harder for their limitations.

-Even when such obviously detrimental patters are not present, the excessive use of positive praise leaves a child ‘looking’ externally for the sense of esteem that needs to come from within.
+Even when such obviously detrimental patterns are not present, the excessive use of positive praise leaves a child ‘looking’ externally for the sense of esteem that needs to come from within.

 Misconception: Positive Reinforcement is the Same As Praise.

 If we believe that praise is the primary source of positive reinforcement (as often discussed in the media), then we end up relying upon words and more words to offer praise.
 This leaves us feeling like we have no other way to promote or support positive behavior, other than to praise.
 Not true!